Gullskatten/sirius-soccer/README.md

 ##### Create Positions and Players in the match diagram

-After a new match is created we can use the createOpponent tool to create one of the match opponents.
-A dialog window will appear where the user can chooce team and if the team is HOME or AWAY team.
-The references between match and opponents wil be automaticly set.
+After a new match is created we can use the **createOpponent** tool to create one of the match opponents.
+A dialog window will appear where the user can choose the team and whether it is the *home* or *away* team.
+The references between match and opponents will be set automatically.
 You will have to repeat the last step twice since each match needs two opponents.